Dazzler (Marvel Comics): Return to the X-Men

-X-Men: Second Coming

-Dazzler, along with Gambit, Anole, Northstar, Cannonball, Pixie and Trance travel to Limbo to rescue Magik.
-Things go wrong when the ground starts to tremble and an army of monstrous demons attack the team.
-Dazzler calls upon Gambit for help during the attack, but Gambit sinks into the darkness, claiming "Remy's not home right now" leading the X-Men to be overwhelmed by the demons.
-Dazzler ends up alone and is rescued by Northstar just as she is about to lose her fight against the demons.
-Northstar and Dazzler encounter Gambit shortly after, unfortunately Gambit has reverted to the Death persona, seemingly attacking Northstar who easily evades Gambit's cards.
-Northstar avoids the attack, realizing the cards were meant for Dazzler and she is transformed into a state much like Gambit's Death persona.
-Northstar was infected soon after.
-Dazzler, infected by Gambit (now completely consumed by the concept of survival of the fittest), joins to infect the other X-Men in Limbo as well.
-Dazzler and Northstar were soon freed thanks to Magik's Soulsword.
+Along with Gambit, Anole, Northstar, Cannonball, Pixie and Trance, Dazzler traveled to Limbo to rescue Magik.
+However, they were overwhelmed by the demons.
+She was rescued by Northstar but they come under attack from a possessed Gambit, who turns her into a state much like Gambit's Death persona.
+They eventually infected the other X-Men in Limbo They were freed thanks to Magik's Soulsword.

-Regenesis

-During the Schism between Cyclops and Wolverine, Dazzler chooses to remain in San Francisco with Cyclops's side.
-Dazzler is then asked to lead a "Street Team" of X-Men, to which she agrees.
-Although never seen, she was paired with Boom Boom and Lifeguard.
+During the Schism between Cyclops and Wolverine, Dazzler chose to remain in San Francisco with Cyclops's side.
+Dazzler was then asked to lead a "Street Team" of X-Men, to which she agreed.
+As a result, she worked alongside Boom Boom and Lifeguard.

-X-Treme X-Men

-Dazzler is later summoned to Utopia to help Cyclops and Danger with a Ghost Box.
-When the Ghost Box is opened, several alternate reality X-Men are seen fighting an evil version of Professor X. When Dazzler tries to help them, she gets sucked through a portal and is whisked away from Earth-616, narrowly avoiding the events of Avengers vs. X-Men.
+Dazzler was later summoned to Utopia to help Cyclops and Danger with a Ghost Box; when opened it showed several alternate reality X-Men fighting an evil version of Professor X. She subsequently gets sucked through a portal and is whisked away from Earth-616, narrowly avoiding the conflict between the X-Men and the Avengers.
 She becomes team leader after Emmeline Frost opts to stay on a world where mutants are gods.
-Dazzler was later reunited with her New Excalibur teammate Sage when she tries to rescue a kid version of Nightcrawler.
-Dazzler's leadership skills and abilities impress both Cyclops and Wolverine, the latter of whom offers her a position at Wolverine's school believing she would be an invaluable resource to the students.
-Reluctant to accept the invitation after having spent a year traversing and saving the multiverse (concluding with the "X-Termination" crossover storyline), as well as witnessing the death of some of her friends, Dazzler opts instead to make a decision at a later time; Wolverine advises the offer still stands and to contact when she figures things out.
+Dazzler was later reunited with former teammate Sage when she tried to rescue a child version of Nightcrawler.
+Her leadership skills and abilities impressed both Cyclops and Wolverine, the latter of whom offered her a position at the Jean Grey School, believing she would be an invaluable resource to the students.
+Reluctant to accept the invitation after having spent a year traversing and saving the multiverse as well as witnessing the death of some of her friends, Dazzler opted instead to make a decision at a later time; Wolverine advises the offer still stands and to contact when she figures things out.